robbridges/go_user_micro/README.md

 - [x] General cleanup - tests are very verbose and repetitive, The mock handlers are now table tests, still deciding if I want them all like that.
 - [x] Containerize user user
 - [x] Implement docker-compose for db, test-db, adminer, and app
+- [x] middleware to check for auth token in cookie, and refuse a request if not
+- [x] implement logout endpoint to delete cookie, tests included